redlioncanada/ga-wrapper/README.md

 # Event parameter bindings
 gaw supports bindings using the @ syntax.
-The following would replace @test with the clicked element's text.
+The following would replace @element-text with the clicked element's text.

 ```